Hasan-Bahzad/IT7099-Kalam-Telecom-Internet-Service-Provider/README.md

 **If you’re studying or reviewing this project:**
 1. Open the **Network Topology** diagram to understand Infrastructure layout.
-2. Load the appropriate configurations into your simulator of choice.
+2. Import the EVE-NG .unl file into your EVE-NG environment.
-3. Use the CLI configs to step through:
-   - Routing
-   - Security
-   - Connectivity checks
+3. Laod the provided device configuration.
 4. Compare your own setup against the configs in the Repository.

 ## Recommended Tools